Research & Innovation

-As tensions escalate, Stevens professor Alex Wellerstein mines public data to illustrate the destructive potential of global weapons
+Leading nuclear-history expert Alex Wellerstein fleshes out Manhattan Project, mines public data to illustrate the destructive potential of global weapons

 Public data, powerfully programmed

-Wellerstein created and manages two software simulation tools that test scenarios and depict the terrible power and potential of the world's vast nuclear and non-nuclear arsenals.
+In another effort to help understand the terrible power of nuclear weaponry, Wellerstein created and still manages two software simulation tools that test scenarios and depict the destructive force of both the world's nuclear and non-nuclear arsenals.

-The NUKEMAP tool he created, which works in any web browser, can graphically simulate a nuclear detonation anywhere on the planet.
+One tool he created, NUKEMAP, works in any web browser and can graphically simulate a nuclear detonation anywhere on the planet.
 At the click of a "detonate" button, the software produces simulations and visualizations of blast zones, mushroom clouds and fallout plumes spreading through the air — plus fatality and injury estimates — atop digitally mapped renderings of cities.

 Users can experiment with a wide range of nuclear weapons, from small "backpack bombs" to large-scale thermonuclear weapons such as a hydrogen bomb, and more than 220 million "detonations" have been simulated since Wellerstein unveiled it a decade ago.